Future stability of the FLRW spacetime for a large class of perfect fluids: Introduction

-The fluids for the Einstein-Euler system are the Makino-type fluids satisfying Assumption \ref{a:Maksym}--Assumption \ref{a:postvty}.
+The fluids for the Einstein--Euler system satisfy Assumption \ref{a:Maksym}--Assumption \ref{a:postvty}.
 Then there exists a constant\footnote{This constant $\sigma$ can be considered small eventually from the proof of this Theorem. } $\sigma>0$, such that if